 Sweet potato vines add tons of interest to a standard flowering basket or hanging container display.
-These versatile plants are tender tubers with zero tolerance of freezing temperatures and are often grown as throw-away annuals.
+These versatile plants are tender tubers with zero tolerance for freezing temperatures and are often grown as throw-away annuals.
 You can save your tubers, however, and save a buck by planting them anew the following spring.
-There are three different methods on how to overwinter sweet potato plants.
+There are three different methods for overwintering sweet potato plants.
 Which way you save your sweet potato vines over winter depends upon how much work you want to do and how cold your region becomes during winter.

 Ornamental Sweet Potato Winter Care

-Ipomoea butatas, or sweet potato vine, thrives in hot, tropical climates and is an ornamental foliage plant often used as a foil for flowering displays.
-This heat loving perennial will die back if the plant experiences hard freezes below 32 degrees Fahrenheit (0 C.).
+Ipomoea batatas, or sweet potato vine, thrives in hot, tropical climates and is an ornamental foliage plant often used as a foil for flowering displays.
+This heat-loving perennial will die back if the plant experiences hard freezes below 32 degrees F. (0 C.).
 Yet, the tubers and even the plant in some cases, are easy to save for another season.
-Overwintering ornamental sweet potatoes can be done by heeling them in where temperatures don’t often stay chilly, bringing them indoors or by harvesting and storing the tubers.
+Overwintering ornamental sweet potatoes can be done by heeling them in where temperatures don't often stay chilly, bringing them indoors, or by harvesting and storing the tubers.

 Heeling in Sweet Potato Vines over Winter